zeebe-io/enhancements/ZEP008-hot-backup.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Backup is stored in a remote storage accessible to all brokers.
-In theory, backup storage could be any remote storage such as a remote file system, cloud storage like Google Cloud Storage or S3 buckets.
+In theory, backup storage could be any remote storage such as a remote file system, cloud storages like Google Cloud Storage or S3 buckets.
 What types of remote storage are supported will be left to the implementation.
 For this document, we just assume any one of the remote storage type is available.

 A backup of a Zeebe cluster consists of backup of each partition.
 A partition's backup consists of a snapshot and the compacted log stream.
 A backup is identified by a `backupId`. `backupId` is a unique integer to identify a backup.
 To restore from a backup, all partitions must restore from the same `backupId`.
 There will be only one backup for a partition in a Zeebe backup.
 That means, even if it is a replicated cluster, we only keep one replica of a backup per partition.
 All replicas of a partition must restore from this single backup.